-22 This is consistent with the assessment made by PREM in their analysis of vulnerability of countries to the financial crisis: Nepal was classified as a country with a "medium" level of fiscal room based its debt-to-GDP ratio, fiscal deficit, current account balance, international reserves, and reversible capital flows; see Cord, L, M Verhoeven, C Blomquist, and B Rijkers (2009), "The Global Economic Crisis: Assessing Vulnerability with a Poverty Lens," Mimeo, Poverty Reduction and Economic Management, World Bank, Washington, DC.
+21 This is consistent with the assessment made by PREM in their analysis of vulnerability of countries to the financial crisis: Nepal was classified as a country with a "medium" level of fiscal room based its debt-to-GDP ratio, fiscal deficit, current account balance, international reserves, and reversible capital flows; see Cord, L, M Verhoeven, C Blomquist, and B Rijkers.
+2009.